Kerry Carpenter Player Props: Tigers vs. Giants

 Kerry Carpenter At The Plate

-- Carpenter has three doubles, a home run and four walks while hitting .214.
+- Carpenter is hitting .212 with three doubles, two home runs and four walks.

-- In four of nine games this season (44.4%), Carpenter has reached safely via hit, and that includes multiple hits twice.
+- In five of 10 games this year (50.0%), Carpenter has reached base via hit, and that includes multiple hits twice.

-- Carpenter has an RBI in one game this season, and it was more than one in that game.
+- Carpenter has driven in a run in two games this season, with multiple runs batted in once.

-- In three of nine games this season, he has scored, including multiple runs once.
+- In four of 10 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.